 Sensitive fieldwork may include research with participants who face particular vulnerabilities and should be approached with particular care and consideration.
 This can vary from engaging with participants who have a mental health condition, to those with a precarious legal status, or those engaged in criminal activity.
 Serious ethical challenges are also often part of this type of research.

-At the end of the week, participants and coordinators were asked to write a short individual paper summarizing their reflexive approach towards their own work.
-Following the work produced by a belgo-congolese research group (Bukavu Series), these 12 papers will be edited and published on IFRA’s website as a tool for further reflection within academia in dealing with sensitive situations.
+Using the model of a well-known Belgian-Congolese research collaboration (Bukavu Series), longer versions of these 12 papers will be edited and published on IFRA’s website as a tool for further reflection within academia in dealing with sensitive situations.

 See IFRA’s TNOC site for the outputs from this Masterclass.